ejstover/GreatMigration/README.md

 ```

 On first run the script prompts for your Mist token and desired API port (default 8000).
 Use `--port` to override the stored value or `--no-start` to perform setup without launching the server.
 The script creates/uses `backend/.env` to store your Mist token and optional defaults.
+It also copies `backend/port_rules.sample.json` to `backend/port_rules.json` so you can customize local rule mappings without committing them.

 ### Manual setup